Data Protection Academy » Data Protection News » NIS-2 Directive

 NIS 2 Directive: EU directive for more cyber security

 In an increasingly networked world Cybersecurity and the Protecting our digital infrastructures of crucial importance.
-The NIS2 Directivethe latest development of the Network and Information Systems Directive (NIS), aims to strengthen the security of the digital landscape in the European Union.
+The NIS2 Directivethe further development of the Network and Information Systems Directive (NIS), aims to strengthen the security of the digital landscape in the European Union.
 But what exactly is behind this directive and how does it affect companies and organisations?

 In this blog post, we will take a detailed look at NIS2 and the Goals and Requirements of the directive.
 We will explain the differences between NIS2 and its predecessor version NIS as well as other relevant Laws and standardssuch as ISO 27001.
 In addition, we will analyse the potential impact on German companies and the Necessity of implementation discuss.